Hi, my name is Stacy. I’m an adult. And I just had braces “installed.” At least it feels like an installation.

 I don’t want my kids to remember me this way.

 My husband has no issues with my teeth at all, but knowing my worry with it, he encouraged me to get braces.
 It only took me about 5 years to get it done.
+If you’re also insecure about your smile, you can hop over to these guys to know which family dentist procedures can help you gain more confidence and show your smile more often.

 I didn’t want to pay the money.
 I didn’t want to admit that it was only for cosmetic reasons.
 I didn’t want to pay the money.